netdata/learn/docs/agent/collectors/go.d.plugin/modules/filecheck.md

 ## Configuration

-Edit the `go.d/filecheck.conf` configuration file using `edit-config` from the Agent's [config directory](/guides/step-by-step/step-04#find-your-netdataconf-file), which is typically at `/etc/netdata`.
+Edit the `go.d/filecheck.conf` configuration file using `edit-config` from the Netdata [config directory](/docs/configure/nodes), which is typically at `/etc/netdata`.

 ```bash
 cd /etc/netdata # Replace this path with your Netdata config directory